rohan27hadvani/Udacity-Data-Science-Nanodegree/2. Disaster Pipeline/Intial_preps/readme.md

 # Intial preparations
-hello, this folder contains all the files needed for executing the project.
+Hello, this folder contains all the files needed for executing the project.

-I have added all the intital jupyter notebooks along with the data set
+I have added all the intital jupyter notebooks along with the data set.